AWS S3 Buckets

 - South America: collector-sa.devo.io

-relay_port The inbound port number of the Devo Platform host should always be 443. tag
+port The inbound port number of the Devo Platform host should always be 443. chain

 This is the Devo tag that corresponds to the technology that generated the events you are sending to Devo.
 There are hundreds of supported technologies.